 Finally, we felt that some questions might have remained unanswered, and we gave children the opportunity to ask any questions they still had, and make suggestions for changes in the future.
 This worked well and we will be using this input in the design of the online toolkit for children we’re now developing.

-This article represents the views of the authors, and not the position of the LSE Media Policy Project, nor of the London School of Economics and Political Science.
+This article represents the views of the authors, and not the position of the Parenting for a Digital Future blog, nor of the London School of Economics and Political Science.